 What can I do with a Certificate in Health Professional Education?

-The UW-Milwaukee Certificate in Health Professional Education is designed to provide health professionals with additional preparation in educational principles and theory to support you in your role as educators of students, staff and clients.
-The Certificate will prepare you to work in a variety of settings, including: Hospitals, Nursing homes, Rehabilitation centers, and Academic institutions.
+The UWM Certificate in Health Professional Education is designed to provide health professionals with additional preparation in educational principles and theory to support you in your role as educators of students, staff and clients.
+The Certificate will prepare you to work in a variety of settings, including: Hospitals, nursing homes, rehabilitation centers, and academic institutions.

 Credits and courses required for a certificate may double count toward meeting UWM graduate degree requirements.
 Please contact your graduate program academic department to learn more about credits.